S.Korea fines Google, Meta billions of won for privacy violations | Technology

 - Korea Rep

-South Korea levied millions of dollars in fines on Alphabet's Google and Meta Platforms for privacy law violations, authorities said on Wednesday, as Meta considers fighting the decision in court.
+South Korea levied tens of millions of dollars in fines on Alphabet's Google and Meta Platforms for privacy law violations, authorities said on Wednesday.
 In a statement, the Personal Information Protection Commission said it fined Google 69.2 billion won ($50 million) and Meta 30.8 billion won ($22 million).

+The privacy panel said the firms did not clearly inform service users and obtain their prior consent when collecting and analysing behavioural information to infer their interests or use them for customised advertisements.
+"We disagree with the PIPC's findings, and will be reviewing the full written decision once it's shared with us," a Google spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)